mhammonds/workflow-configs/README.md

 Bash Configuration
 -------------------

-The __.bash\_profile__ file is executed for login shells (e.g. when you SSH into a server), while the __.bashrc__ file is executed for any interactive, non-login shell (e.g. Opening gnome-terminal, running the 'bash' command directly, opening a new terminal tab).
-You can view this behavior on your own environment by adding a `echo 'Hello bashrc'` or `echo 'Hello bash_profile'` command into each file.
+`.bash_profile` is executed for login shells (e.g. connecting to a server over SSH), while `.bashrc` is executed for interactive, non-login shells (e.g. running the 'bash' command directly, opening a new terminal tab).

-In my scenario, I virtually always work with interactive, non-login shells.
-In fact, the only time my __.bash\_profile__ runs is if I'm logging in somewhere via SSH.
-So, __.bash\_profile__ for me is just a simple wrapper around __.bashrc__.
-The only addition I've made is a call to a custom motd script that provides some system level information at login that is useful to know when first connecting to a machine.
+For the most part, my `.bash_profile` just wraps `.bashrc`.
+The only interesting functionality I've added is a call to a custom login script, `dynmotd.sh` which displays information about the OS and is useful when logging in over SSH.

-As for my __.bashrc__, nothing much going on there.
-Just a few simple alias shortcuts for commonly used tasks.
-However, I also use the bashrc file to wrap a non-versioned __.bashrc\_private__ file that can bootstrap sensitive environment variables or perform other sensitive tasks that shouldn't be contained in source control.
+As for my `.bashrc` file, it's really just a few simple alias shortcuts for commonly used tasks.
+However, I also keep a non-versioned `.bashrc_private` file that is called from `.bashrc` and can bootstrap sensitive environment variables or perform other tasks that shouldn't be committed to source control but should be part of the local environment.

 ### Config Files:
 - `dotfiles/bashrc`
 - `dotfiles/bash_profile`
 - `bin/dynmotd.sh`
-- `dotfiles/bashrc_private` (not included, stores sensitive commands)

 ### Bash Shell Tutorials:
 - [Enhancements to Shell and Vim Productivity](https://danielmiessler.com/blog/enhancements-to-shell-and-vim-productivity/)